cla91/interactive-card-details-form/README.md

 ### What I learned

 Good practice for react hook form, from the validation to the use of useFormContext instead of react useContext.

+### Continued development

+I'll probably redo it with the check on the card date to see if it's expired.

 ## Author